HATEMMerabtine/smart-in-the-dark-SG-/README.md

 This term clearly conveys that you are measuring the amount of time each player spends to complete a given level.
 It’s widely understood in game analytics and serious games research.

-You can also define it briefly, for example:

 “Level Completion Time is defined as the total time (in seconds ) that a player spends to complete a specific level in the game, as recorded via Firebase.”
 - Firebase Authentication can be added to support:
   - User login (email/Google)